Would you prefer another study location? Click here

-This qualification covers the skills and knowledge required to work as an Engineering Tradesperson - Mechanical within metal, engineering, manufacturing and associated industries or other industries where Engineering Tradesperson - Mechanical work.
+This qualification covers the skills and knowledge required to work as an Mechanical Engineering Tradesperson within the manufacturing industry.

 The qualification has been specifically developed for apprentices in the above trade.
 The qualification packaging has been developed on an assumption that competency will be developed through a combination of on and off-the-job learning strategies such as those delivered through a formal apprenticeship.
 The qualification may also be achieved through formal skills recognition assessment processes.

 You will learn how to safely operate machines to produce parts or tools by turning, boring, milling, planing, shaping, slotting, grinding or drilling metal stock or components.
 Fit and assemble metal parts, tools or sub-assemblies, including welding or brazing parts.
 Cut, thread, bend and install hydraulic and pneumatic pipes and lines.
 Install, service and repair industrial machinery and equipment.

 The Certificate III in Engineering - Mechanical Trade specifies the competencies required for employment as an Engineering Tradesperson - Mechanical including the design, assembly, manufacture, installation, modification, testing, fault finding, commissioning, maintenance and service of all mechanical equipment, machinery, fluid power systems, stationary and mobile equipment, instruments, refrigeration, and the use of computer controlled machine tools.

 Employment outcomes related to this qualification are found in a wide variety of manufacturing and engineering related sectors as well as Engineering Tradesperson - Mechanical roles in other industries.